Moosieus/url-shortener/notes/final_choices_and_concessions.md

   - Sometimes links may not be queryable anyway (ex: steam://connect/<ip_address> links).
   - I've done lots of client libraries already (see elixir-a2s and kevo_ex).

-- The creation UI is lacking:
-  - Central card should expand and have a "copy me" functionality.
-  - UI should cycle back to a create-another state.

 - Not all tests passing:
   - Will get around to it time permitting.